arnau/seachess/corpus/notes/moving_away_from_gatsby.md

 - RSS is difficult to control with Zola, ended up building my own.
 - Code highlighting inlines styles.
 Not my choice.
 - Move away from React back into templates is not great.

+- HTML has been reduced 50% on average.
+Partly due to moving all CSS out of it but also by reducing the `div` soup that comes from Material-UI.

 ## Closing thoughts